Access to the Seismic Event, BroadBand and Strong Motion Data of the European Seismologic Station.

 Citizens and scientists sharing knowledge: towards a new collaboration

 Citizens have a major role to play in the collection of scientific data.
 As the first witnesses of seismic events, they hold a significant scientific knowledge too often overlooked.
 By involving citizens and using them as a primary source of information, scientists can study the population reaction to seismic events (sociology of risk and risk management), and obtain valuable testimonies on the seismic events themselves.
 Involving citizens for a better understanding of seismic events and a more efficient protection of societies is what Citizen Seismology is about.

 Citizen Science has been acknowledged for many years, but the development of Citizen Seismology itself is very recent.
-With its many projects involving citizen participation, the EMSC is a driving force in this new area of study: visit our Citizen Seismology website to know more about our projects and plans.
+With its many projects involving citizen participation, the EMSC is a driving force in this new area of study.
+Several educational materials are available such as posters, videos and articles for general public and school students.

 SIGMA, for SeIsmic Ground Motion Assessment is a Research and Development programme initiated by EDF